zqh0421/TOMAS-React/README.md

 git push
 git commit -m "messages"
 ```
-~~After you syncronize the changes, the GitHub workflows will be automatially executed.
-Check their status in `Actions`.~~
+After you syncronize the changes, the GitHub workflows (configured in `.github/workflows/`) will be automatially executed.
+Check their status in `Actions`.